-Fall is finally upon us.
-Is your home ready for the cold weather?
+Winter weather is upon us.
+Is your home ready for the cold?

 Being a home owner means that almost every weekend, when not enjoying time with your friends and family, you are performing some sort of repair or maintaining an item that doesn't work as expected.
 Ahh, the joys of home ownership!
 It is very important for the overall life expectancy of your home to perform scheduled maintenance as needed.

 Here is a short list of items that should be done every fall.

 Beautiful fall colors in Atlanta.
 Get out and see them!
 Well, after you perform the needed fall repairs on your home.

 #1.
 Clean the leaves and debris from your gutters.
 It is also recommended that any limbs overhanging your home or are too close to the siding be trimmed away.
 Trimming the trees will help to prevent additional leaves from falling onto the roof and ultimately ending up in your gutters.
 Cleaning the debris will help to allow for water to properly drain away from the perimeter of the home.
 This helps to prevent the gutters from overflowing, which can lead to moisture damage to the trim and will help to prevent earth erosion around the foundation of the home.
 What does prolonged erosion create?
 Water entry into the Basement or Crawlspace and potentially settlement of the home.
 Both really bad.

 Yes, it's time to clean the gutters!
 Don't allow it to get this bad.
 It is also recommended that bushes be trimmed back so they

 If you are not comfortable on a ladder, hire a contractor to do it are at least 18" away from the siding and trim.
 Trees should